-A set of principles that guide researchers who are carrying out research with people.
-Ethical principles are designed to protect the safety, dignity, rights and well-being of the people taking part.
+Moral principles that guide researchers.
+Research ethics are a set of principals that are designed to govern behaviour to protect the safety, dignity, rights and well-being of the people taking part.

 Research ethics committees are a set of people who review research applications and give an opinion about whether the research is ethical or not.
-They are made up of a mix of different people and ensure that the study respects the dignity, rights, safety and wellbeing of the people who take part.
+They ensure that research ethics are upheld (see above).

 People who have these specific characteristics cannot take part in a particular study.
 This may be for different reasons, for example if a person is already taking a medication that may make it harder for a researcher to see if the treatment being trialled is effective.